levenshe/WorkSmartWithPythonAutomation/chapter1.md

 # Get Emails From Google Form

-Download your Google Form responses to \*.CSV, for example "JoinPythonSharingCourses.csv"
+Download your Google Form responses to \*.CSV, change the filenname to your CSV filename, for example "JoinPythonSharingCourses.csv" to your filename.

 ```py
 import pandas as pd